hmontenegro/biostar-recipes/docs/howto.md

    You can copy data by following these steps:

-     1. Click on `Browse Files` to see data/file copying interface
+     1. Click on `Browse Files` to see the copying interface

-     2. Select data/files and click `Copy Data` at the bottom
+     2. Select the files and click `Copy Data`

      ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/copy_data.png "Copy Data")